NicoOosterwijk/k8s-rpi/README.md

 ## Modify ansible.cfg and inventory

-Modify the `inventory` file to suit your environment.
+Modify the **inventory** file to suit your environment.
 Change the names to your liking and the IPs to the addresses of your Raspberry Pi's.

-If your SSH user on the Raspberry Pis are not the Raspbian default `pi` user modify `remote_user` in the `ansible.cfg`.
+If your SSH user on the Raspberry Pi's are not the Raspbian default `pi` user modify `remote_user` in the `ansible.cfg`.

-## Confirm Ansible is working with your Raspberry Pis:
+## Confirm Ansible is working with your Raspberry Pi's:

 ```
 ansible -m ping all